 TypeScript

-The library supports TypeScript by the definitions in types/index.d.ts
+The library supports by the definitions in types/index.d.ts

 file.
 The project is prepared to work without additional configuration.
 You can import types from the package besides other functions.